-Graduate students are able to check out up to 500 books at a time for a semester-long loan.
+Using their MaineCard, graduate students are able to check out up to 500 books at a time for a semester-long loan.
 Exceptions to the semester-long checkout include Special Collections materials, materials from other libraries that have shorter checkout periods, and recalled items.

 Fogler Library is a regional depository for U.S. Government publications.
 We are a selective depository for Canadian materials, and we have United Nations documents.
 For government documents assistance, you can email firstname.lastname@example.org.